 Maria Finkelmeier on her Daft & Gritty

 Hello fellow Friends of Phoenix!
 We continue our preview of Phoenix's bombastic upcoming show, "The Art of Rhythm," with an in-depth look at featured soloist Maria Finkelmeier!
 She is pulling double-duty as performer AND composer this time around, having arranged her own Daft & Gritty for Chamber Orchestra for the occasion.
-This technically makes it a world premiere, which we're super pumped about (it's not every day you get to bring a new piece into the world, after all).
+This technically makes it a premiere, which we're super pumped about (it's not every day you get to bring a new piece into the world, after all).

 For those who don't already know, Finkelmeier is a Boston workhorse who wears all kinds of different artistic hats in the local scene.
 She is founder of Kadence Arts, a multifaceted organization which brings music/outreach to communities all over Boston.
-A subdivision of Kadence is the amazing amazing Times Two Series (co-directed by another composer featured in our show, Robert Honstein!), which presents local musicians alongside out-of-town acts in adventurous programs.
-This is how I first met Maria, and also served as my personal introduction to the contemporary music scene in Boston!
+A subdivision of Kadence is the amazing Times Two Series (co-directed by another composer featured in our show, Robert Honstein!), which presents local musicians alongside out-of-town acts in adventurous programs.
+That's where I first met Maria, and also served as my personal introduction to the contemporary music scene in Boston!
 It ROCKS.
 Lately, you can also find her performing her installation, Gridlock, surrounded by crazy glowing cubes in various corners of the city.
 That's a project from her other team, Masary Studios, which specializes in fusing sound with awesome lighting/visual effects.
 Obviously, when we say she makes a lot happen, we're not joking.

 I sent Finkelmeier some questions about what we can expect to hear from her in "The Art of Rhythm," and about the state of the orchestra scene in general.
 Below I've listed her responses, which I hope will give you even MORE reason to come check out the show!
 As if that were possible...